canonical/certification-docs/Self-Test_Guide-16.04.rst

 ====================================================

 Occasionally, a test will fail, necessitating re-testing a feature.
-For instance, if you forget to insert a USB flash drive, the relevant USB tests will fail.
-The same thing will happen if a USB flash drive is defective or improperly prepared.
+For instance, if a USB flash drive is defective or improperly prepared, the relevant USB tests will fail.
 Another common source of problems is network tests, which can fail because of busy LANs, flaky switches, bad cables, and so on.
 When this happens, you must re-run the relevant test(s).